Etondi/dmv-music-alliance-onboarding/README.md

 ## Project Overview
 DMV Music Alliance relied on an informal, founder-managed onboarding process for new volunteers.
 The lack of standardized workflows and centralized data created delays, confusion, and unnecessary manual coordination.
-I redesigned the onboarding process as a structured, system-driven workflow, consolidating data capture, scheduling, task management, and follow-ups into a single operational pipeline.
+I redesigned the onboarding process as a workflow automation–ready system, consolidating data capture, scheduling, task management, and follow-ups into a single operational pipeline orchestrated through ClickUp and Zapier.

 The proposed system reduced founder bottlenecks, improved visibility into onboarding status, and created a repeatable onboarding experience designed to scale with minimal overhead.
 While the system was fully designed and documented, full implementation was ultimately paused due to leadership indecision rather than technical constraints.